 - vanilla ice cream, optional

-- If you're using old-fashioned rolled oats, run them through a couple of pulses in a small food processor to break them up a bit (to mimic quick cooking oats).
+- For the streusel: If you're using old-fashioned rolled oats, run them through a couple of pulses in a small food processor to break them up a bit (to mimic quick cooking oats).

 - Using a pastry cutter, add the cold butter, working it in to make an unevenly crumbly mixture.
 Stir in the nuts, if you're using them.